spatialthoughts/qgis-tutorials/source/docs/getting_started_with_pyqgis.rst

    store in the variable ``geom``.
 You can run ``asPoint()`` function on the geometry object to get the x and y coordinates of the point.
 If your feature is a line or a polygon, you can use ``asPolyline()`` or ``asPolygon()`` functions.
-Type the folloing code at the prompt and press :kbd:`Enter` to see the x and y coordinates of each feature.
+Type the following code at the prompt and press :kbd:`Enter` to see the x and y coordinates of each feature.

 .. code-block:: python